wolny/pytorch-3dunet/README.md

                         number of output channels --interpolate         use F.interpolate instead of ConvTranspose3d --layer-order LAYER_ORDER
-                        Conv layer ordering, e.g. 'brc' ->
+                        Conv layer ordering, e.g. 'crg' ->
-                        BatchNorm3d+ReLU+Conv3D
+                        Conv3D+ReLU+GroupNorm
   --loss LOSS           Which loss function to use.
 Possible values: [bce, ce,
                         dice].
 Where bce - BinaryCrossEntropy (binary
                         classification only), ce - CrossEntropy (multi-class
                         classification), dice - DiceLoss (binary
-                        classification only)
+                        classification only).
+Default: 20 --loss-weight LOSS_WEIGHT [LOSS_WEIGHT ...]
-  --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of validation steps with no improvement after
-                        which the training will be stopped (default: 20) --learning-rate LEARNING_RATE
+                        A manual rescaling weight given to each class in case of CELoss.
+E.g. --loss-weight 0.1 0.2 0.7 --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which the training will be stopped (default: 20) --learning-rate LEARNING_RATE
                         initial learning rate (default: 0.0002) --weight-decay WEIGHT_DECAY